• Menu

 Herbs: Encouraging Fuller and More Productive Plants

-Herbs, such as basil, mint, and rosemary, are popular choices for indoor vertical gardens due to their culinary and aromatic properties.
-To encourage bushier growth and prevent your herbs from becoming leggy, regularly pinch back the tips of new growth.
+Herbs, such as basil, mint, and rosemary, are popular for indoor vertical gardens due to their culinary and aromatic properties.
+Regularly pinch back the tips of new growth to encourage bushier growth and prevent your herbs from becoming leggy.
 This will stimulate the production of more foliage, resulting in a fuller and more productive plant.
 Additionally, removing flowers as they appear on your herbs will help to prolong their leaf production and maintain their flavor.

 Ferns: Promoting Lush and Vibrant Foliage